When I was 24 I got my first gray hair. It was sticking straight up and was thick, kinky and wiry, not like the rest of the hair I had on my head.

 A co- worker pointed it out to me and after looking in the mirror, I asked her to pull it out for me, which she did.

-It’s now almost 20 years later, and while my gray hair is coming in slowly, it’s still coming in.
+It’s now just over 20 years later, and while my gray hair is coming in slowly, it’s still coming in.
 One side is grayer than the other and every time I see it creeping, I’m not a fan of the way it washes me out and makes me look dull.

 While it would be freeing to let it go – and I’d love to join in on the #grayhairdontcare movement – I just can’t.